eflamm-of-passion/notlelo-react-native/README.md

 **_next release_**

-[ ] refactor the homescreen in smaller components
+[x] refactor the homescreen in smaller components
+[x] refactor the camera validate modal in smaller components
 [ ] take multiple pictures at the same time
 [ ] find better names for camera and library links
 [ ] display the date in letters
 [ ] check the permissions
+[ ] investigate the "none" bug
 [ ] disable take picture button when no photo is taken [ ] remove the loop of event in the library
 [ ] create a default event, when no event is selected
 [ ] add back button in library
 [ ] add navigation button in library between dates
+[ ] delete projects
 [ ] blur background when modal appears
 [ ] blur background when preview picture
 [ ] style the pickers